To help you prepare for this special extended weekend, please read this page of important information, links, and deadlines.

 Graduates must wear regalia (cap and gown) in order to participate in the University Wide Commencement.

-Some college recognition ceremonies require regalia, others will not.
-Check with your college's ceremony webpage or contact to ensure you're prepared for your college's ceremony.
+The doctoral recognition ceremony and some of the college recognition ceremonies require regalia, others will not.
+Check with your college's ceremony webpage or the College Recognition Ceremonies page for this information to ensure you're prepared for your college's ceremony.

-For questions about regalia, including ordering and shipping, contact the bookstore directly:Email: firstname.lastname@example.orgPhone: (352) 392-0194
+For questions about regalia, including ordering and deadline information, contact the bookstore directly:Email: firstname.lastname@example.orgPhone: (352) 392-0194

 Website: Regalia Services